sarounds/w2anim/INSTALLATION.md

 cpanm Win32::GUI
 ```

-A lot of the other modules required by The W2 Animator were already part of
+The rest of the modules required by The W2 Animator should already be
-the standard distribution of Strawberry Perl.
-For example, the Math::Trig
+part of the standard distribution of Strawberry Perl.
+For example, the
-and Imager modules are already installed.
+Math::Trig and Imager modules are already installed.

-Finally, I found one error (which may no longer be present) in the Strawberry
+Finally, I found one error in my older Strawberry Perl Tcl module; you
+probably don't have this problem, but it doesn't hurt to check.
+You may
-Perl Tcl module.
-You may need to edit the file at:
+need to edit the file at:
 ```
 C:\Perl\Strawberry\perl\site\lib\Tcl.pm
 ```